 My friend and I are traveling together, but she is in group ‘E’ and I am in group ’B.’ Can we board together?Of course!
 You are welcome to board together with the latter of the two groups.
 Otherwise, please board with your respective groups.
 This will ensure faster boarding and will help get you on your way as soon as possible.

 I purposely chose my seats in the back of the plane just so I was one of the first to board.
 How will this new boarding procedure affect this?
 We’ve changed our boarding process so we can board faster with less congestion in the aisle by boarding customers seated throughout the aircraft in groups.
-The best way to ensure you always board early is by purchasing one of our Even More® Space seats, which are always in Group A. You may do so under the 'Manage flights' section of jetblue.com.
+The best way to ensure you always board early is by purchasing one of our Even More® Space seats, which are always in Group A. You may do so under the 'Manage your flight' section of jetblue.com.

 I am in the same row as I was in the last time I flew.
 Why am I in a different boarding group this time around?Your boarding group is based on your actual seat, not the rows.
 This allows us to stagger boarding throughout the aircraft so we can complete boarding as quickly as possible.